basho-labs/riak-mesos-tools/README.md

 Uninstall RMF
 =============

-The following tasks can be used depending on the end goal.
+The following commands can be used to remove part or all of the RMF.

 DCOS Riak Uninstall
 -------------------